Sample-User131001/VoxMed/ReadME.md

-## One-Step Respiratory Disease Classifier using Digital Stethoscope Sound - Readme
+## VoxMed: One-Step Respiratory Disease Classifier using Digital Stethoscope Sounds - Readme

-This project provides a user-friendly Streamlit application to classify respiratory diseases using audio data from a digital stethoscope.
+We introduce VoxMed, a simple UI system that detects respiratory diseases using digital stethoscope sounds.
+Our goal is to overcome the challenges of traditional respiratory diagnostics, which typically involve long waits in crowded clinical settings .
+With VoxMed, healthcare practitioners can efficiently respond to patients' medical needs based on fast respiratory health assessments.
+Past studies have shown that machine learning algorithms can potentially evaluate medical audio data to identify illnesses.
+VoxMed elaborates on the previous works to develop a one-step interface that enables doctors to record patient stethoscope sounds and support seamless diagnosis and analysis of patients.
+VoxMed accomplishes this by employing an Audio Spectrogram Transformer(AST) to extract features and a 1-D Convolutional Neural Network (CNN) architecture for classifying diseases, as shown in Figure 1.
+We test VoxMed's performance using the ICBHI challenge dataset, featuring stethoscope sounds gathered from patients in Greece and Portugal.
+Our findings demonstrate that VoxMed reliably identifies respiratory diseases such as COPD, potentially enhancing patient care.
+Our findings illustrate the platform's ability to reliably identify respiratory disorders, underlining its potential as a useful tool for respiratory disease diagnosis and therapy in clinical practice.

 **Features:**